IoTForDevices/IoT-Various-HOLs/IoTCentral/GettingStartedWithMXChip/README.md

 # Azure IoT Central and MXChip HOL
+> NOTE: This HOL makes use of the IoT Central legacy application templates.
+It is archived and will no longer be maintained.

 In this lab you can experience the simplicity of SaaS for IoT, with no cloud expertise required.
 Azure IoT Central is a fully managed IoT SaaS (Software-as-a-Service) solution that makes it easy to connect, monitor and manage IoT assets at scale.
 Using IoT Central gives you the following advantages: